tutysara/mlnd-capstone-project/README.md

 ## One time processing
 The data has to be convered to bcolz format.
 This is done by running the preprocessing scripts

 ```
 ipython src/load_data_to_bcolz.py
 ipython src/pp_t4sa_data.py
 ```

-## Processing scripts
+## Training and testing the model
 Each model has a training script and it should be run to rain the models.
 It is of the form {fc|all}_layer_train_<model>.py.